abinayasplatform/guvitask4/readme.md

 Name : R Abinaya
 Batch : FSD56WD2-T
 Task : Day4

+Note : Please find the attached output for the below questions.

 1.Do the below programs in anonymous function & IIFE